pekwm/pekwm/doc/actions.md

 **Select**

 Selects the current menu item.
+If it's a submenu, enter the submenu.

 >Menu-specific keybinding